NetOpWibby/blog/documents/2019-06-06-future-of-the-operating-system-revisited.md

 [![Desktop Neo screenshot](/assets/images/2019/future-of-the-os-e.jpg)](/assets/images/2019/future-of-the-os-e.jpg)
 [![Desktop Neo screenshot](/assets/images/2019/future-of-the-os-f.png)](/assets/images/2019/future-of-the-os-f.png)

 This UI is all about fullscreen _everything_.
-The folks on [/r/unixporn](https://www.reddit.com/r/unixporn "unixporn subreddit...this is not *actual* porn, just UI inspiration") and anyone who uses window managers would be into this.
+Window manager loves would be so into this (looking at you, [/r/unixporn](https://www.reddit.com/r/unixporn "unixporn subreddit...this is not *actual* porn, just UI inspiration") community).
 Heck, *I* am into this!
 All day every day I am constantly resizing/swiping/moving windows around.

-The panel concept of this UI is nice as well.
+The panel concept of this UI is nice and the search functionality sounds like something I **need**.
 I am currently on the beta for macOS Catalina and it _almost_ has the concept down but I can only split two windows, max.

 [![macOS Catalina, splitscreen](/assets/images/2019/future-of-the-os-g.png)](/assets/images/2019/future-of-the-os-g.png)

-I do like how productive it makes me feel so maybe I'll become a heavy user of it.
+I do like how productive it makes me feel so maybe I'll become a heavy user of it (and hope Apple expands on the feature).
 Of the UI concepts showcased here, Desktop Neo is my favorite.